-Snyder Independent School District As of August 31, 2012
+Snyder Independent School District As of August 31, 2014

-Snyder Independent School District Annual Investment Report As of August 31, 2012
+Snyder Independent School District Annual Investment Report As of August 31, 2014

-In addition to monthly investment reports provided to the Board of Trustees, we have prepared an annual investment report for Snyder Independent School District (SISD).
+In addition to monthly investment reports provided to the Board of Trustees, this annual investment report has been prepared for review.
 In accordance with Texas Government Code §2256.005, this report should be used as a resource to review SISD's investment strategy and district policy on an annual basis.

 Management believes that cash in excess of what is needed for daily operations should be invested in ways to protect the principal and liquidity, and to maximize the yield.
-SISD invests in four investment pools: FICA, TexPool, TexasTERM and TexSTAR.
+SISD invests in five investment pools: FICA, ICSA, TexPool, TexasTERM and TexSTAR.
 The structures are as follows:

-Federally Insured Cash Account (FICA) invests in:
+Federally Insured Cash Account (FICA) Invests in:

 - A. A portfolio of FDIC insured overnight money market deposit accounts.
 All deposits have full FDIC insurance.
 Deposits are backed by the full faith and credit of the U.S. Government.
 There is no term commitment on FICA deposits.
-FICA provides weekly liquidity. - B. The amount of money from a FICA Account that is deposited in any single Depository Bank, as shown on the records of the FICA Custodian (U.S. Bank National Association), will never exceed the standard maximum deposit insurance amount (the "SMDIA") as set forth by the FDIC.
+FICA provides weekly liquidity. - B. The amount of money from a FICA Account that Is deposited in any single Depository Bank, as shown on the records of the FICA Custodian (U.S. Bank National Association), will never exceed the standard maximum deposit insurance amount (the "SMDIA") as set forth by the FDIC.
 The current SMDIA is \$250,000.